zjayers/AssembleJS/websites/www.assemblejs.com/public/custom-docs/cli/asm-build.md

 # asm-build - AssembleJS Build Command

-The `asm-build` command is designed to build your AssembleJS application for production deployment, optimizing assets and generating the most efficient output.
+The `asm-build` command provides a streamlined way to build your AssembleJS application.
+This feature is currently in development with basic functionality.

 ## Overview

-`asm-build` compiles, bundles, and optimizes your AssembleJS application, preparing it for production deployment.
-It handles asset optimization, code minification, and creates a production-ready build with the highest performance characteristics.
+`asm-build` is a simple build tool that will compile your AssembleJS application.
+The current implementation is minimal, with more features planned for future releases.

 ## Usage